Dr Melahat Sahin-Dikmen

 Prospective PhD candidates

-I'm interested in supervising PhDs in the broad area of the sociology of work and employment, including gender, racial and ethnic inequalities in the workplace.
-I have a special interest in debates surrounding the meaning of work, as well as historical and biographical approaches to working lives.
+I'm interested in supervising PhDs in the broad area of the sociology of work and employment.
+I am interested in the changing nature of work, inequalities, power, control and consent in the workplace, particularly in relation to professional fields of practice.
 I would be interested in hearing from prospective candidates with similar interests.

 Research

-Previously, I researched the implications of climate change and adaptation for the world of work, with a focus on building design and construction occupations, gender and climate policy and the just transition strategies of labour organisations.
+Previously, I researched the implications of climate change for the world of work, and gender and labour in climate policy, with a focus on building design and construction occupations.

 Publications